Theodoros Zagorakis: Political career

 Zagorakis is looking to kick-off a new career in politics by becoming a Member of the European Parliament (MEP).
 He was a New Democracy candidate for the European Parliament in the elections of 25 May 2014.
 He was elected as an MEP and became a member of the European People's Party (Christian Democrats).
 He was unveiled as one of the party's hopefuls by the Greek Prime Minister, Antonis Samaras.
 He was re-elected in the European Parliament in the elections of 2019.
-In January 2020, a Committee of Professional Sports (with members placed by Sports Minister Lefteris Avgenakis) proposed the relegation of PAOK FC and Xanthi FC.
+In January 2020, a Committee of Professional Sports (with members placed by Sports Minister Lefteris Avgenakis) proposed the relegation of PAOK and Xanthi.
 Zagorakis stated that he could no longer be MEP for New Democracy after this.
 The party's leader and PM Kyriakos Mitsotakis decided his deletion.
 Several MP's said that Zagorakis was elected in European Parliament to represent Greece, not PAOK.
 Nevertheless, in 2021, Zagorakis returned to New Democracy and its group of MEPs.
 In the 2024 European elections, he was announced as a candidate for PASOK, but he was not elected.